kochsj/python-data-structures-and-algorithms/challenges/breadth_first_tree/README.md

-# Challenge - Breadth First (Binary Tree Traversal)
+# Challenge - Breadth First (Binary Tree Traversal & Maximum Value)

 **Author**: Stephen Koch
 **Version**: 1.0.0

 ## Overview
-In this module, we are writing an additional method of the BinaryTree class called breadth_first.
-Breadth_first takes a binary tree of nodes as an arguement and returns a list of the values inside of those nodes; starting from the root and stretching the width of the tree left to right and top to bottom.
+In this module, we are writing 2 additional methods for the BinaryTree class called breadth_first and find_maximum_value.

+**Breadth_first** takes the binary tree of nodes (its self) as an arguement and returns a list of the values inside of those nodes; starting from the root and stretching the width of the tree left to right and top to bottom.

 That is what "breadth first" is describing.
 The breadth of the tree starting at the top, going from left to right.
 First.
 Meaning before going to the next "level" in the height of the binary tree.
 Here is an example:
 ```